OpenInverterGateway/OpenInverterGateway/README.md

 * Built-in simple Webserver
 * The inverter is queried using Modbus Protocol
 * The data received will be transmitted by MQTT to a server of your choice.
 * The data received is also provied as JSON
 * Show a simple live graph visualization  (`http://<ip>`) with help from highcharts.com
 * It supports convenient OTA firmware update (`http://<ip>/firmware`)
 * It supports basic access to arbitrary modbus data
 * It tries to autodected which protocol version to use
 * Wifi manager with own access point for initial configuration of Wifi and MQTT server (IP: 192.168.4.1, SSID: GrowattConfig, Pass: growsolar)
+* Currently Growatt v1.24 and 3.05 protocols are implemented and can be easily extended/changed to fit anyone's needs

 Not supported:
 * It does not make use the RTC or SPI Flash of these boards..
 * It does not communicate to Growatt Cloud at all.

 Potential features not implemented yet:
-* Extend to support 3-Phase-AC inverters
+* Extend to support 3-Phase-AC inverters *done*
-* Extend to support additional PV strings
+* Extend to support additional PV strings *done*
 * Since it is all Modbus, other imvertery could be added.